On optimizing discrete Morse functions: Review of lexicographic discrete Morse functions

-{\bf Description of acyclic matching on $F_j \setminus \cup_{i<j} F_i$:} \begin{itemize} \item If $F_j$ has no critical cells, then there is at least one cone point in $F_j \cap (\cup_{i<j} F_i)$, so match by including/excluding the lowest rank such cone point.
-Typically, this is at an ascent which is immediately preceded and followed by descents. \item Otherwise, match any non-critical cell based on the lowest rank $I$-interval where it differs from $F_j$'s critical cell.
-Either the cell includes the lowest rank of that interval as well as additional ranks from the interval, or it lacks the lowest rank; we match be including/excluding the lowest rank of this interval \end{itemize}
+{\bf Description of acyclic matching on $F_j \setminus \cup_{i<j} F_i$:} \begin{itemize} \item If the $I$-intervals leave some rank uncovered, then there is a cone point in $F_j \cap (\cup_{i<j} F_i)$, so match by including/excluding the lowest rank such cone point. \item Otherwise, match any cell that differs from the potential critical cell on some $J$ interval based on the lowest rank $J$-interval where it differs from $F_j$'s potential critical cell.
+Specifically, match by including/excluding the element of lowest rank in this interval. \item If the $I$-intervals cover all ranks but the $J$-intervals leave some rank uncovered, match all remaining cells by including/excluding the element at the lowest such uncovered rank. \end{itemize}